Registration and Payment

 Vienna students attending other Webster campuses register and pay Webster Vienna tuition fees as follows:

 - UG: for the duration of 5 terms (or 6 if the 6th term is Fall II or Spring II of an Academic Year)

 - G: for the duration of 2 terms (or 3 if the 3rd term is Fall II or Spring II of an Academic Year)

 - Other fees (material or lab fees) are to be paid at the campus of attendance, during the indicated period.

 To request reimbursement of expenditures made for text books when studying abroad, please refer to this form.
 Please submit the completed form to your advisor for approval after the add/drop period is over.

 Please be aware that there are academic restrictions related to the duration of studies abroad including the Austrian Accreditation of Webster Vienna Private University if you seek Austrian accreditation of your degree.
 Please check with your advisor.

-Please note that Certificates of Enrollment ("Inskriptionsbestätigung" in German) will be distributed earliest in week 3 of the current term, and can be handed out only upon confirmation of class attendance by your instructor and payment of tuition fees.
-The Certificate of Enrollment is an official document stating that you are an active student for the current term as it is a confirmation of your attendance.
+The Certificate of Enrollment is an official document stating that you are an active student for the current term and is therefore a confirmation of your attendance.

 A per transcript fee of USD 10,-- is charged and needs to be paid to St. Louis.
 Please be aware that transcripts are only issued upon verification of student account clearance.